KIET-Projects-2026/KIET_AID_TEAM_28/README.md

-From Scratch Translation Models (English ↔ Telugu)

-TEAM 28 – KIET AID
+From-Scratch Neural Machine Translation (English ↔ Telugu) TEAM 28 — KIET AID
 Overview

-This project implements Neural Machine Translation (NMT) for English ↔ Telugu using Transformer-based models.
+This project implements a Neural Machine Translation (NMT) system for English ↔ Telugu using Transformer-based sequence-to-sequence models built from first principles.
-We focus on understanding translation systems from first principles, while also comparing performance with state-of-the-art pre-trained models.
+The goal is to deeply understand the theory, implementation, training, and evaluation of modern translation models and to compare them against strong pre-trained baselines.

-A web-based interface is provided to demonstrate real-time translation using a React (Vite) frontend and a Flask backend.
+A web-based interface is provided using React (Vite) on the frontend and Flask on the backend to demonstrate real-time translation.

-Objectives
+Key Objectives

-Build a Transformer encoder–decoder model from scratch
+Design and implement a Transformer encoder–decoder model from scratch

-Design a complete data preprocessing and training pipeline
+Build a complete data processing and training pipeline

-Evaluate models using BLEU, sacreBLEU, and chrF
+Evaluate translations using standard MT metrics

-Compare from-scratch models with Google FLAN and Facebook NLLB
+Compare performance with pre-trained multilingual models

-Deliver a reproducible repository with clear documentation
+Ensure reproducibility and clear documentation

+Deliver a functional end-to-end translation web application

-Tech Stack
+Technology Stack
 Frontend

 Vite